jcslassi/heritrix-hdfs-writer/README.txt

 for compression.
 This facilitates running high-speed, distributed computations over content crawled with Heritrix.

-The current version of heritrix-hadoop-dfs-writer-processor assumes version 2.0 of Heritrix and version 0.16.4 of Hadoop.
+This version of heritrix-hadoop-dfs-writer-processor assumes version 3.0 of Heritrix and version 0.20.1+ of Hadoop.
 Newer versions of Hadoop and Heritrix may continue to work with this connector as long as the pertinent APIs have not changed.
 Just replace the jar files with the newer versions.